xtrf/rigi-capture-for-ios/README.md

 [![Languages](https://img.shields.io/badge/language-Swift-orange.svg)]()
 [![License](https://img.shields.io/badge/license-Commercial-green.svg)]()

 **Rigi iOS Capture** is a powerful macOS application that streamlines the localization preview workflow for iOS developers.
-It enables direct capture from iOS Simulators and seamless integration with the Rigi localization platform.
+It enables direct capture from iOS Simulators with seamless integration to the Rigi localization platform.

 ## Table of Contents